Python Functions Tutorial

 When we call the function it will calculate the sum and return the answer, so the answer will be a value we can use.
 We can either use it directly or store it for later use.

 def add(num1 = 0, num2 = 0): return num1 + num2 # store the answer in a # data container such as # a variable result = add(1, 1) print(result) # use the answer directly print(add(5, 5))

 In the example above, we use the variable “result” to store the answer by assigning the function call directly to the variable.
 We then print it for demonstration purposes.

 tip We can call one function as a parameter inside another function, as seen in the second print statement above.

 In Python we are allowed to call a function inside of itself.
 Recursion is a common mathematical and programming concept, and when written correctly can be a very efficient and elegant approach.

-Developers should be careful when using recursion because it’s easy to write an infinite function, much like an infinite loop, that will use increasing amounts of processing power (CPU) or memory (RAM).
+note Be careful when using recursion because it’s easy to write an infinite function.
+Like an infinite loop, it will use increasing amounts of processing power (CPU) or memory (RAM) until it crashes.